 What to order: Spicy tripe, Devil noodles, spicy beef…basically all the starters

 The Chinese adore seafood, so it is not surprising that they sell some of the best aquatic creatures in town.
 This little hole in the wall only has a Chinese name, but you can’t miss it: look out for the blue board with Chinese characters on the street.
 It gets a fresh delivery of clams, sea snails, octopi, prawns and fish every Tuesday and Thursday.
 The shop might not look particularly appetizing, but the produce is.

 A very well equipped shop with everything you need for your daily Chinese cooking.
 In addition, they sell fresh Chinese noodles (from Hungary), frozen homemade dumplings (look out for the see-through plastic bags with handwritten Chinese characters on them) and freshly roasted ducks from a local restaurant.
 If you are lucky and come on the right day, you might even get fresh bamboo shoots.
 Right next to a 24h Turkish bakery.

 The biggest advantage of this place is the super friendly lady at the cash desk who speaks fluent German and is more than happy to help with all your requests.
 On Fridays and Saturdays there are fresh homemade sesame balls stuffed with red bean paste on sale.

-Map with all the places:
+A Google map with all the places: